nikitabobko/AeroSpace/docs/commands.md

 The command is useful when you messed up with your layout, and it's easier to "reset" it and start again.

-- This command doesn't have any arguments.
+- The command doesn't have arguments.

 ## focus